MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-to-azure-service-bus-v2.md

 **`sessionId`** - **Session Id**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Session id with which message is published.
-For session based queues, publishing fails if value not specified.
-For Non Session Based Queues, it will not matter.
+Specifies the session ID with which the message is published.
+For session-based queues, the publishing fails if a value is not specified.
+For non session-based queues, a value does not need to be specified.
 <!-- :::editable-content-end::: -->
 <br>